mikeb127/amplitude_monopulse/README.md

 2. hp_beamwidth - this is the -3db beamwidth of an individual antenna in the system.
 Change to match whatever the HPBW of your chosen antennas are.

 Note here: Antenna gain patterns are modelled as Gaussian approximation only really considering the main lobe.
 This may not be appropriate in all cases (particularly with Yagis).
 I will implement more models in the future for more accurate approximations.

+Note on the note: Cosine approximation works better for these antennas (even if they are still very noisy).
+Updates to the code coming.